pdxrod/blockchain_explorer/README.md

 # Why Yet Another Blockchain Explorer?

 There are many already out there.
-I wrote this blockchain explorer to learn Elixir, Phoenix, and Blockchain
+I wrote this blockchain explorer to learn Elixir, Phoenix, and Blockchain.

 I couldn't have done it without https://github.com/pcorey/hello_blockchain

-13 August 2018 - tested with Elixir 1.7.2, Erlang/OTP 21
+3 December 2018 - tested with Elixir 1.7.2, Erlang/OTP 21 and bitcoind version 0.15.99.0

 You need to be running bitcoind: